Bank of America is the second largest bank in the United States by assets.

 Multiple Ways to Avoid the Steep Monthly Fee

-Usually, the Bank of America charges a steep $12 monthly fee for the Core Checking Account.
+Usually, the Bank of America charges a steep $12 monthly fee for the Advantage Plus Banking Account.
 This fee can eat into your balance very quickly, especially since the minimum initial deposit is just $25.

 There are multiple ways to avoid the fee.
 The fee will be waived if you meet one of these requirements: